Introduction to Chrome OS:

 Chrome OS Availability:

-At some point in 2011, you should be able to buy computers with the actual Google OS installed.
 Google is working with Acer, Adobe, ASUS, Freescale, Hewlett-Packard, Lenovo, Qualcomm, Texas Instruments, and Toshiba, although that's not a guarantee that any of those companies will create a Chrome OS computer.

 Google launched a pilot program using a beta version of Chrome installed on a netbook called the Cr-48.
 Developers, educators, and end-users could register for the pilot program, and a number of them were sent the Cr-48 to test.
 The netbook came with a limited amount of free 3G data access from Verizon Wireless.